 The study contained several limitations that warrant acknowledgment.
 Firstly, there are limitations to the method we used to control for visual and motor activity (i.e., subtracting waveforms associated with tasks that lacked sound stimuli but were otherwise identical).
 While common in electrophysiological studies of sensory attenuation (e.g., Martikainen et al., 2005; Mifsud et al., 2016; Mifsud & Whitford, 2017; Oestreich et al., 2015), this technique assumes linear summation of activity relating to visual, motor and auditory stimuli.
 It is important to acknowledge that interactions between the presence or absence of sound stimuli and participants' engagement in the task (e.g., the forcefulness of button presses or allocation of attention) may jeopardise the validity of this assumption (see Neszmélyi & Horváth, 2017).
 Further research may be needed to mitigate these potential confounds through alternative techniques that more accurately isolate the effects of interest (e.g., through intracranial recordings or functional magnetic resonance imaging).

-Secondly, clear challenges are present with regard to disentangling the effects associated with ERP components that had overlapping latencies.
-Difficulty in this regard was most evident in the interpretation of effects associated with temporal predictability.
+The present investigation was also limited by challenges with respect to disentangling the effects associated with ERP components that had overlapping latencies.
+While the collapsed localizer method was used for consistency with other recent experiments (e.g., Harrison et al., 2023; Harrison et al., 2021), it is important to acknowledge that this approach can sometimes bias results when component latencies differ between conditions (Luck & Gaspelin, 2017).
+Differences in component latencies in the present investigation (e.g., earlier latency of N1 amplitudes in cued listening compared with uncued listening; see Fig. 2A) may have therefore influenced results.
+Another significant challenge with respect to differentiating components pertained to the interpretation of effects associated with temporal prediction.
 Although the cued listening conditions were found to be more negative than the uncued listening conditions within the N2b analysis window (see Fig. 3C), we have tentatively attributed these effects to differences in the P2 as this was supported by a stronger theoretical basis.
 Future research may be needed to replicate these findings in a manner that distinguishes more effectively between these effects, including through cluster-based permutation testing for example (see Maris & Oostenveld, 2007).